awslabs/aws-cfn-control/README.md

 ...
 ```

 You can use any parameters file (using -f) to create a stack, as it has the template location and paramters in the file.

-For example, to create a new stack using the parameters from the stack name "teststack1", you run this:
+For example, to create a new stack (teststack2) using the parameters from the stack named "teststack1", you run this:

 ```
 $ cfnctl create -n teststack2 -f ~/.cfnparam/stack1.json.teststack1